-uncooked leek(s), white parts only, chopped (about 1 cup)
+uncooked leek(s)1 ½ medium, white parts only, chopped (about 1 cup)

-uncooked boneless skinless chicken thigh(s), halved
+uncooked boneless skinless chicken thigh(s)6 thigh, halved

 corn2 medium, kernels removed with a knife

-Coat a large skillet with cooking spray.
+- Coat a large skillet with cooking spray.
 Add leek and mushrooms and sauté over high heat until leek is tender, about 3 minutes.
 Remove leek and mushrooms to a slow cooker.

-Place chicken in a resealable plastic bag.
+- Place chicken in a resealable plastic bag.
 Add flour, paprika, salt and pepper and shake well to coat chicken.